Skip to content

 Music Bot

 Stream audio from local files or your own media library.
-Encode to Opus and push to the channel.
+Encode to Opus and push to the channel via /audio/connect.

 TTS Bot